-We started this campaign in 2016 to inspire property management companies to take out the declaw requirement from their pet policies.
+We started this campaign in 2016 to inspire property management companies to do the right thing and not require declawing their pet policies.

-If you know of an apartment complex that requires declawing, please send their name and contact info for the company that owns them to email@example.com Please put “Michigan Apartments” in the subject line or what state it is in.
+If you know of an apartment complex that requires declawing, please send their name and contact info for the company that owns them to firstname.lastname@example.org Please put the state in the subject line of the email.

 We successfully inspired Land & Co. that is primarily in West Michigan with around 7,000 units to take the declawing requirement out of their pet policy.
 An exec. with this company said she decided to stop requiring declawing in September of 2018 when she received our information and videos.
 She said it was not long after that Land & Company changed their policy and updated all of their addendums.